Social Rehabilitation and Criminal Justice

 In pursuit of this aim, the project embraces a broad theoretical and comparative overview of key international trends within the legal domain.
 This overarching legal approach is complemented by a selection of perspectives in social rehabilitation research emanating from social psychology, critical criminology, penology, and neuroscience.
 These perspectives are selected in light of their relevance to inform and enrich the legal and jurisprudential debates on the qualification of social rehabilitation as a fundamental goal of justice across domestic and international legal systems.

-Expected outcome: edited volume (Oxford: Routledge, 2022); (project start: 2020)
+Outcome: edited volume (Oxford: Routledge, 2022); (project start: 2020)

-Photo:© Susanne Jutzeler/Pexels
+Photo: © Susanne Jutzeler/Pexels

 Publications

 Coppola, F., & Martufi, A. (Eds.).
-(2023).
+(2024).
 Social Rehabilitation and Criminal Justice.
 Abingdon: Routledge.

-Coppola, F., & Martufi, A. (2023).
+Coppola, F., & Martufi, A. (2024).
 What is Social Rehabilitation?
 In F. Coppola & A. Martufi (Eds.), Social Rehabilitation and Criminal Justice.
 Routledge.

-Coppola, F. (2023).
+Coppola, F. (2024).
 Social Rehabilitation under the Eighth Amendment of the U.S. Constitution: A Jurisprudential Analysis for Change.
 In F. Coppola & A. Martufi (Eds.), Social Rehabilitation and Criminal Justice.
 Routledge.

 Other Interesting Articles